-John is originally from Buffalo, New York, the land of chicken wings, always winter, and good neighbors You can follow him on twitter @reddenjm for hot takes about about science, higher-ed, sci-fi, and diversity issues.
+John is originally from Buffalo, NY, the land of chicken wings, always-winter, and good neighbors.
+You can follow him on twitter @reddenjm for hot takes about about science, higher-ed, sci-fi, and diversity issues.

 Despite major breakthroughs in scientific and medical research over the past 100 years, only 12% of the United States population has healthcare literacy that is deemed proficient, and over 70 million people have difficulty with common health tasks such as understanding a prescription drug label or immunization schedule.
 Similarly, there is a growing gap between scientists and the general public on key issues such as genetic engineering, vaccine safety, evolution, and global warming.
 As a result, communication of scientific information to the general public has become a priority of several leading scientific organizations.
 However, STEM disciplines have historically focused training efforts on scientific knowledge and technical communication skills, which is of little benefit when communicating with the general public.
 Though extremely important and well intentioned, the call to action is essentially asking scientists to succeed in a task they have not been equipped for.

 Inspiring Future Scientists & Engaging Communities